 A one-week introduction to research and assessment methods of terrestrial and aquatic plant communities of the Isles of Shoals.
-Topics covered will include quantitative surveys methods, GIS-based and aerial (drone) mapping of plant communities, taxonomy and systematics of major vascular taxa, island biogeography, rare species conservation, and the management of invasive species.
+Topics covered will include quantitative surveys methods, GIS-based and aerial (UAV) mapping of plant communities, taxonomy and systematics of major vascular taxa, island biogeography, rare species conservation, and the management of invasive species.
 Through both field and classroom exercises, we will use a variety of sampling protocols to document the existing plant communities, contribute to ongoing plant community studies, investigate the floristic changes that Appledore and nearby islands have experienced from past and to present, and use these data to predict trends into the future to help preserve their unique flora.
 Student will use skills developed in class to design and implement brief field research project in a related topic of their choice.

 By the end of this course, students will:

 - Become familiar with the flora of Appledore Island and be able to distinguish native vs invasive species, rare species and harmful species;